rickertm322/PHYS265-spring25/data/README.md

 a spectrum as a selected region.

+# fits images

+Sepcifically for aplpy, there is a http://aplpy.github.io/downloads/tutorial.tar.gz

 # spectral lines in a MUSE dataset of NGC253

 * ngc253_ha.tab - Halpha.    x=Angstrom y=arbitrary units    - this spectrum also has the two [NII] lines